doncato/Isaac/src/docs.md

 ## Events
 Isaac will respond to different events on the server:

++ status change
+    if a member switches from online/dnd to idle/offline while being connected to a voice channel, Isaac will mute that user, as it's assumed that the user is now inactive.
+This is to avoid disruption of the voice chat and humiliation of the inactive user.
+If a user switches back from offline/idle to online/dnd while being in a voice channel, the user will also be unmuted **IF** he was previously muted by the bot itself.
+(That way it should **NOT** be possible to abuse this feature to unmute yourself without proper permission)

+    Yet there's no way to configure this behaviour, but this will be changed somewhen.
 + ban
     if a member gets banned, there will be a reaction in the system channel this event can be customized in the setting "send_ban_msg"